 4. Incorporate Nutrition Into Your Routine

-Former professional triathlete and now coach of the Team Sirius Tri Club begins with a green shake and a decaf coffee before having a regular breakfast.
+Rebekah Keat, former professional triathlete and now coach of the Team Sirius Tri Club, begins with a green shake and a decaf coffee before having a regular breakfast.
 “Then 2-3 days a week I do a 16-hour fast, and train fasted in a shorter workout, which I’d recommend once a week for athletes,” she says.
-Keath also adds that fasted training is “a great thing to do if you’re only doing under an hour, and I don’t recommend it for long-distance athletes.”
+Keat also adds that fasted training is “a great thing to do if you’re only doing under an hour, and I don’t recommend it for long-distance athletes.”

 5. Regularly Address Aches and Pains